ansible/ansible-creator/docs/index.md

 ## Licensing

-**ansible-creator** is licensed under the GNU General Public License v3.0 or later.
-Refer to the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.txt) file for the full text.
+**ansible-creator** is licensed under the Apache License version 2.
+Refer to the [LICENSE](https://github.com/ansible/ansible-creator/blob/main/LICENSE) file for the full text.